 While creating coziness is certainly one aspect of Hygge, it’s not everything.
 I have learned minimalism and Hygge are not mutually exclusive in the least.
 In fact, they both promote many of the same values in the end.

-Today I want to dive deeper into the concepts of minimalism and Hygge and discuss how they not only fit together but how they compliment each other in many ways.
+In today’s post, I want to dive deeper into the concepts of minimalism and Hygge.
+Discussing how they not only fit together but how they complement each other in many ways too.

 Fall is a time of year when many of us look forward to getting cozy and embracing all the Hygge feels.
 Read on for ways you can embrace minimalism and Hygge to create a simple and cozy home and life you love!